-Unfortunately, due to the extremely large volume of applicants, we cannot provide any assistance or follow-up as to why the candidate was not competitive.
+Unfortunately, due to the extremely large volume of applicants, we cannot provide any assistance or follow-up as to why the candidate was not competitive or where the applicant is ranked on the waitlist.

 The School of Health and Public Safety has many practica partners located within Alberta and across Canada.
 Practicum placements in Calgary are limited and students may be required to relocate outside of Calgary for practicum.